Worldhorse/khetrakshak/README.md

 # Status
 🚧 Work in progress.

-[ P.S We assure you that if we are selected, we will improve the README to a whole new level :) ]
+[ P.S We assure you that if we are selected, we will improve the README to a whole new level cause VibeCoding 😎 :) ]